 This agreement will be reviewed in June 2022.

 USU has a limited deposit available with Taylor & Francis for open access publishing.
 Authors may choose any Taylor & Francis (or Routledge) gold OA journal to take advantage of these funds.
 You must be listed as a corresponding author, and the Library verifies the author’s affiliation with USU.
 Visit the Taylor & Francis open access member page for more information.
+Click here to view the list of journals covered by this agreement.

 If funds are depleted, it is unlikely that they will be restored until the next year’s deposit is made (around January).
 The current agreement ends in December 2025, after which the arrangement may or may not continue.